razielsiegman/biu-cs-2021/README.md

 ----------
 We built 2 programs as abstractions on top of BRE:IN
 - Pertubation Simulator
+    - allows the user to view the effect of perturbating ("knocking out" or "overexpressing") every other node--or pairs of nodes--on a selected target node at a selected time step
 - Minimal-Contradictory-Core (MCC) Identifier
 ### Inter-tool Conversions
 ----------